sympy/sympy/doc/src/modules/simplify/hyperexpand.rst

 ***********************************

-A vital part of the algorithm is a relatively large table of hypergeometric function represantions.
+A vital part of the algorithm is a relatively large table of hypergeometric function representations.
 The following automatically generated list contains all the representations implemented in SymPy (of course many more are derived from them).
 These formulae are mostly taken from [Luke1969]_ and [Prudnikov1990]_.
 They are all tested numerically.